ansible-community/community-website/README.md

 > Nikola configuration for the website is in ``conf.py``.

+## Checking your changes

+This project includes some tests and checks that run against pull requests.
+You can also run these checks before you commit changes.

+    # Install nox if required.
+    python -m pip install --upgrade nox

+    # View available nox sessions.
+    nox --list

-## Checking and formatting templates
+### Linting and formatting templates

-This project includes tooling that checks each Pull Request for issues with the website templates.
+This project includes a linter and formatter to guard against unintended errors and to ensure high quality templates.
-If you modify the templates you should check and format them prior to submitting a PR.
+If you modify the templates you should lint and format prior to commit.

     # Check templates for issues.
     nox -s lint